A Survey on Code-Based Cryptography: Code-based Signature Schemes

 \section{Code-based Signature Schemes}

-We give two approaches of building a code-based signature, one is following the hash-and-sign approach of the CFS scheme \cite{cfs}, which can also be adapted to the rank metric and the second one is through code-based ZKID schemes, which can be turned into signature schemes via the Fiat-Shamir transform.
+We give two approaches of building a code-based signature, one is following the hash-and-sign approach \cite{gpv} of the CFS scheme \cite{cfs}, which can also be adapted to the rank metric and the second one is through code-based ZK protocols, which can be turned into signature schemes via the Fiat-Shamir transform.

-The first approach has a crucial drawback as the signing requires to be repeated exponentially many times in order to find a decodable syndrome, while signatures have size linear in the security parameter.
-Also the second approach still fails to provide a practical solution due to large signature sizes.
-The question on how to get a secure and practical code-based signature scheme is thus still open.
+We later discuss their benefits and limitations, but in summary, hash-and-sign schemes often suffer from large public keys and distinguishing attacks, while signature schemes from ZK protocols suffer from large signature sizes.
+In Section \ref{sec:new} we will then present the novel submission to the additional standardization process of NIST and the respective solutions to these drawbacks.